 - Emergency changes: unplanned changes such as security threats or a network device outage.

 Second, make the change management process as simple as possible.
-For example, you can use tools to automate the processes you can, deploy smaller releases, invest in more testing procedures and processes, and more.
+For example, you can use tools to automate your processes, deploy smaller releases, invest in more testing procedures and processes, and more.

 Finally, define roles and responsibilities to manage the changes your organization may face.
-In small and medium companies, one person may take all the responsibilities while in bigger organizations, processes may be shared among existing teams.
+In small and medium companies, one person may take all the responsibilities.
+On the other hand, bigger enterprises may share processes among existing teams.

 Your IT change management needs to have a solid foundation and change management software may be worth investing in.